-Curriculum Leader: Mrs Campbell Contact: acampbell@ormistonhorizonacademy.co.uk Specification: AQA
+Curriculum Leader: Mrs Johnson

+Contact: kjohnson@horizonoat.co.uk

 During the GCSE Fine Art course students will be introduced to a variety of experiences exploring both 2D and 3D media, techniques and processes.
 This will include drawing, painting, printmaking, mixed media, design and 3D media.
 Due to the fine art nature of the course drawing is a key skill that must be demonstrated throughout the course.